CMU-11-791/Docker-Tutorial/README.md

 ### Stopping The Services

-Send the poison pill (shutdown message) to all services:
+The easiest way to stop all the services is to simply kill the Docker containers.
+However, the problem with this is that the containers/services are not shutdown cleanly and a service may be terminated before it has finished processing all of its messages.

+The correct way to terminate a service is to send it a *poison pill*, which is just a known message that services listen for to indicate they are to stop processing messages and terminate.
+Use the `stop.s` script to send the poison pill to all services:

 ```
-$> ./stop.py
+$> ./stop.sh
 ```

-Stop individual services by specifying just the message queues that the poison pill should be sent toL
+To stop individual services use the *stop.py* script and specify just the message queues that the poison pill should be sent to:

 ```
 $> ./stop.py one printer
 ```

+**Note:** The `stop.sh` script simply calls `stop.py` and then removes the Docker containers.